Home โ€ข Recipes โ€ข Easter

 Milk

 Milk makes up the liquid portion of the Hot Cross Buns dough.
-You’ll start by warming up the milk – this helps melt the butter/margarine but also get the yeast going (yeast likes a bit of warmth!).
+You’ll start by warming up the milk – this helps melt the butter/margarine but also gets the yeast going (yeast likes a bit of warmth!).

 Butter or Margarine

 It’s personal preference on if you use butter or margarine in this recipe.
-Flavour-wise, butter can help give a richer flavour but with the spices and fruit being the star of the flavour-show it will probably be hard to notice a real difference.
+Flavour-wise, butter can help give a richer flavour, but with the spices and fruit being the star of the flavour show, it will probably be hard to notice a real difference.

 Strong Bread Flour

-For the most predictable dough, Strong Bread Flour is the best.
-This is due to the amount of protein (ie. gluten) in the flour, which gives the dough a good structure.
+For the most predictable dough,ย Strong Bread Flourย is the best.
+This is due to the amount of protein (ie, gluten) in the flour, which gives the dough a good structure.

-However if you don’t have any or can’t get your hands on some, Plain Flour is a decent alternative; you’ll just need to work the dough a little harder when kneading to activate what gluten is in the flour.
-Take a look at the Baking with Granny Instagram to see just how much Granny works a dough made with Plain Flour.
+However, if you donโ€™t have any or canโ€™t get your hands on some, Plain Flour is a decent alternative; youโ€™ll just need to work the dough a little harder when kneading to activate what gluten is in the flour.
+Take a look at theย Baking with Grannyย Instagramย to see just how much Granny works a dough made with Plain Flour.

 Caster Sugar

 A little bit of sugar is needed to give this dough a good flavour and not just be a plain bread roll!
-Not much is needed – too much and the yeast with have a feast.
+Not much is needed – too much and the yeast will have a feast.

 Caster sugar is preferable due to its fine consistency.
 You could use Golden Caster Sugar too, for a more caramel flavour.